 Cons: Resolution often too neat and tidy.
 Hero must be someone inherently special.
 Rather predictable these days, as the story tends to read like fairy tale (or Disney movie).

 The epic curve for multiple (serial) act stories

 This last story structure is one of my own design (based on epic games, anime, and fantasy literature), although I’m sure that many other authors have worked out a similar structure on their own as well.
-It is intended for serial (multi-novel) stories as well as books considerably longer than the average novel (several hundred thousand words+).
-The idea is that before reaching the ultimate climax of the novel or series, one or more lesser climaxes occurs at key points along the way, providing a reader experience similar to a Fichtean curve, but one that opens up the story after arriving at the first climax instead of heading for its resolution, transitioning the narrative to the next major story arc as the series slowly works its way towards its ultimate conflict and finale.
+It is intended for use in serial (multi-novel) stories as well as books considerably longer than the average novel (several hundred thousand words+).
+The idea is that before reaching the ultimate climax of the novel or series, one or more lesser climaxes occur at key points along the way.
+This provides a reader experience similar to a Fichtean curve, but one that opens up the story after arriving at the first climax instead of heading immediately towards its resolution, transitioning the narrative to the next major story arc as the series slowly works its way towards its ultimate conflict and finale.

-One of the main differences here is that the novel includes significant falling tension after each climax, allowing for a hearty block of resolution and character development before another inciting incident thrusts the characters back into the action, now focused on the next major event.
-I plan to write a complete installment on series writing a little later on, just as soon as I complete by second novel and have more direct experience with the process and planning out a multi novel epic curve.
+One of the main differences here is that the novel includes a significant section falling tension after each climax, allowing for a hearty block of resolution and character development before another inciting incident thrusts the characters back into the action, now focused on the next major event.
+I plan to write a complete installment on series writing a little later on, just as soon as I complete by second novel and have more direct experience with the process and planning out a multi-novel epic curve under my belt.